MaardinK522/healthcareserver_java/README.md

 # healthcareserver_java
-Trying to implement server in JAva
+Trying to implement server in Java